 The theorem above will be applied as follows.
 Assume that $A(\e)$ is a smooth matrix function defined in a neighborhood of $\e=0$.
-Suppose that there exists an invertible matrix $T(\e),$ defined for $\e>0$ sufficiently small, such that the fractional power series of $T(\e)^{-1}A(\e)T(\e)$ writes as \eqref{ce} and satisfies the hypotheses of Theorem \ref{mk}.
-Since the matrices $A(\e)$ and $T(\e)^{-1}A(\e)T(\e)$ are similar for $\e>0$ sufficiently small, we conclude from Theorem \ref{mk} that, for $\e>0$ sufficiently small, the eigenvalues of $A(\e)$ are approximately equal to the diagonal entries $\lambda_i(\e)$ of $\Lambda(\e)$, with error $\CO(\e^R)$.
+Suppose that there exists an invertible matrix $T(\e)$, defined for $\e>0$ sufficiently small, such that the fractional power series of $T(\e)^{-1}A(\e)T(\e)$ can be written as \eqref{ce} and satisfies the hypotheses of Theorem \ref{mk}.
+Since the matrices $A(\e)$ and $T(\e)^{-1}A(\e)T(\e)$ are similar for $\e>0$ sufficiently small, we conclude from Theorem \ref{mk} that the eigenvalues of $A(\e)$ are approximately equal to the diagonal entries $\lambda_i(\e)$ of $\Lambda(\e)$, with error $\CO(\e^R)$.